 If you have a general post about how property management can help people save time and money in the long run, post the piece heading into the busy rental season.
-Tell landlords that they only have x number of days until the next move-in rush and to make the change now!
+Tell landlords that they only have a specific number of days until the next move-in rush and to make the change now!

 Can They See Clearly Now?

 A call to action that gets action is a piece that clearly states what it is and what it offers; you want it to include all of the necessary parts listed above.
-Here are some examples of great CTAs from HubSpot.
+In addition to the examples we provided above, here are some examples of great CTAs from HubSpot.

 A compelling CTA is just one component in the overall health of your marketing plan!
 Do you know all the individual elements at play in a successful marketing campaign?
-Take a look at our blog series on property management marketing to learn more!
+Take a look at our blog series on property management marketing strategies to learn more!
 Part two, "Property Management Marketing Campaigns: Crafting Your Plan," addresses the fundamental pieces of any marketing campaign explicitly.

 Or, you can tap into our expertise with a content marketing strategy and CTAs by clicking the button below to contact us.
 P.S.
 That button below is a CTA . . .